Lind-Project/lind_project/tests/lamp_stack/pgbench/README.md

 ./run_pgbench_2.sh
 ```

 To plot the charts have a look at all the `gen_X_plots.py` scripts.
-To know how to run all these plotting scripts have a look at `plot.sh`
+To know how to run all these plotting scripts have a look at `plot.sh`.
+Rename the files `data/sample_X.json` to `data/X.json` and change the values according to the tests before running the plotting scripts.
 ```sh
 ./plot.sh
 ```